 Now we will go over living expenses, budgeting, saving, and other things you’ll face when you settle into your new home at 18.

-One of the most important factors with moving out at age 18 is how much your living expenses will be.
+One of the first steps to moving out at age 18 is how much your living expenses will be.
+This will likely be your first time in a financial situation where you have to pay bills.

 Living expenses include things like rent, electricity, water, internet, cell phone, groceries, transportation, and other major expenses that are not optional but necessary.